Important Information

 Proportionality in data use

-For a large proportion of the population an individual’s sex and gender identity will be aligned.
+For a large proportion of the population, an individual’s sex and gender identity will be aligned.
 For a considerably smaller proportion of the population, an individual’s gender identity is different from their sex as recorded at birth or their legally recognised sex.

 Given the current varying approaches to collecting data about sex and gender identity across the statistical system, there will be times where producers or users are analysing data based on different approaches or on collection methods that did not have clearly defined terms or guidance for respondents.
-Users should also be aware that even if definitions and guidance have been provided to respondents, it is possible that they will have their own interpretations and may have answered questions differently.
+Users should also be aware that even if definitions and guidance have been provided to respondents, it is possible that respondents will have their own interpretations and may have answered questions differently.
 Datasets may therefore contain a combination of data about sex or gender identity.

 In these circumstances, producers should seek to understand what data are actually being captured and evaluate the impact of the approach on the interpretation of the statistics.
 This information should be clearly communicated to users as well as any associated limitations.

 Clear information on what has been collected is important where users are looking to conduct specific analysis.
 These users should be made aware of any limitations that may affect their analysis.
-Where key variables of interest are unlikely to vary significantly by sex or gender identity, producers and users of the data should have confidence in conducting high level analysis and drawing conclusions.
+Where key variables of interest are unlikely to vary significantly by sex or gender identity, producers and users of the data should have confidence in conducting high-level analysis and drawing conclusions.

 The Code clearly sets out that all statutory obligations governing the collection of data, confidentiality, data sharing, data linking and release should be followed.
 Producers should familiarise themselves with any legal requirements and guidance that apply to the data and statistics they are collecting and publishing.

-Where relevant, producers should ensure that they are adhering to the Equality Act 2010 including the Public Sector Equality Duty for England, Scotland and Wales, and the Section 75 duties for Northern Ireland.
+Where relevant, producers should ensure that they are adhering to the Equality Act 2010, including the Public Sector Equality Duty for England, Scotland and Wales, and the Section 75 duties for Northern Ireland.
 Producers should be aware that sex and gender reassignment are protected characteristics as set out in the Equality Act 2010.

-Producers should also ensure that they are adhering to the principles set out in the General Data Protection Regulation (GDPR) including data minimisation.
+Producers should also ensure that they are adhering to the principles set out in the General Data Protection Regulation (GDPR), including data minimisation.
 Producers should be aware that information about an individual’s transgender status may be considered as special category data in some circumstances.
 Special category data must be treated with greater care than other types of personal data and can only be processed if one of the specific conditions in Article 9 of the UK GDPR is met (see the Information Commissioner’s Office (ICO) guidance on lawful basis on processing special category data).

 It is not within OSR’s remit to determine the requirements of relevant legislation or whether they are being adhered to.
-Producers should consult their legal advisors and where necessary, liaise directly with relevant bodies such as the Equality and Human Rights Commission (EHRC), Equality Commission for Northern Ireland, or the ICO, in order to ensure that data collections are fully compliant with legislation.
+Producers should consult their legal advisors and, where necessary, liaise directly with relevant bodies, such as the Equality and Human Rights Commission (EHRC), Equality Commission for Northern Ireland or the ICO, in order to ensure that data collections are fully compliant with legislation.

 Additional information

-In 2021, the Inclusive Data Taskforce published a report on how the Government can be more inclusive in its data.
+In 2021, the Inclusive Data Taskforce published a report on how the government can be more inclusive in its data.
 This report includes recommendations on how best to make a step-change in the inclusivity of UK data and evidence.
 Many of these recommendations relate to the collection of information on sex and gender identity, either directly or indirectly.
 We encourage producers to familiarise themselves with the report and consider how they can contribute to the aims set out.

 For support on any ethical considerations related to the use of data, we recommend producers visit the UK Statistics Authority’s Centre for Applied Data Ethics website for further information.